 8. Take Micro-Breaks

-The journey of parenthood will have its ups and downs, but one thing is for sure: each moment will pass through its season.
-Find time to reflect on the meaning of this journey in your parenting season.
-Maybe your child is having trouble sleeping, but it gives you more time to comfort and snuggle them.
-Or maybe your teen is acting out with snarky comments, but you notice they are becoming more independent around taking care of personal and school tasks.
+The journey of parenthood will have ups and downs.
+Still, one thing is sure–each moment will pass.
+Find time to reflect on the meaning of this parenting season.
+Your child may have trouble sleeping, but this challenge offers more time to comfort and snuggle them.
+Maybe your teen makes snarky comments but is becoming more independent around taking care of personal and school tasks.

 10. Practice Self-Compassion & Self-Love

-Being able to take care of yourself without negative self-talk is the greatest act of self-love.
-We are always most critical of ourselves and automatically assume that when things don’t go as planned, we are at fault.
-More often than not, it is out of your control.
-When you notice yourself speaking negatively, take a deep breath and focus on forgiving yourself.
-Focus on what is in your control and recognize the things that aren’t.
-By focusing on the moment, you can parent more mindfully while taking care of yourself and your children.
+Taking care of yourself without negative self-talk is the greatest act of self-love.
+We are our worst critics, and many parents automatically assume they’re at fault when things go wrong.
+More often than not, the challenges you face are outside your control.
+When you notice yourself speaking negatively, take a deep breath and focus on forgiveness.
+Doing so can help you engage in mindful parenting.

 When to Get Professional Help for Parenting Burnout

 Major red flags that need immediate attention are any signs of suicidal or homicidal thoughts.
-Medical professionals are trained to help you navigate these dark places and can offer you a variety of options based on your specific symptoms.
+Medical professionals are trained to help you navigate these dark places and can offer you various options based on your specific symptoms.

 - Overwhelming exhaustion